AdithyaKolla/VA_Final-Project/README.md

  Pandas\
  Plotly

-The Streamlit is deployed on Heroku.
+The Streamlit app is deployed on Heroku.
 You can view the visualizations at https://olympics-dashboard-va.herokuapp.com/

 ### Olympics Dashboard from year 1896 to 2021